 Tiny, healthy things that we do come back to us during the day and make us feel better.

-If I am struggling with an article, an overflowing laundry, unpaid bills, a chaotic bed, a small argument with my cleaning help in the morning — would haunt me further.
+If I am struggling with an article, an overflowing laundry, unpaid bills, a chaotic bed, a small argument — would haunt me further.
 But because I don’t let these chores pile up or my relationships sour, the only problem is the article.
 Not the things around it.
 Amidst the chaos, the made-up-bed makes me feel less chaotic.

 I give a cup of tea to my cleaning lady every day.
 So even on a bad day, when I share the tea, I feel that everything is normal.
 The mundane keeps us grounded and reminds us that the world is not falling apart.